AndoGhevian/proof-of-concept-socket-io-cluster/README.md

 First of all make sure that the ports used in docker compose file of corresponding example, and the socket io server ports 3000, 4000 are free.

 Then run corresponding compose file with `docker compose up`.
+After services are up you need to wait a few seconds before init scripts are run to before you start servers.

 After that, run appropriate scripts for server and client from root package json, e.g.
   - `npm run redis-single` - need to be added for each proof of concept